cascadeth/OSU-IT-Tool-Mods/README.md

  **for-TeamDynamix -> section2 & section3**

-Currently these CSS files are only tested and applied with the Chrome extension known as Stylish.
+*<sub>Currently these CSS files are only tested and applied with the Chrome extension known as Stylish.</sub>